BTCPrivateClassic/BTCPrivateClassic/README.md

 **BTCPrivate Classic is experimental and a work in progress.** Use it at your own risk.

-####  :ledger: Deprecation Policy

-This release is considered deprecated 16 weeks after the release day.
-There is an automatic deprecation shutdown feature which will halt the node some time after this 16-week period.
-The automatic feature is based on block height.

 ## Getting Started

 Please see our [user guide](https://btcpc.readthedocs.io/en/latest/rtd_pages/rtd_docs/user_guide.html) for joining the main BTCPrivate Classic network.